u16052642/thrive_erp_documentation/documentation-16.0/content/applications/marketing/marketing_automation/advanced/understanding_metrics.rst

-   This means there will be real-time updates to the number of :guilabel:`Records`, but such updates do *not* change the number of :guilabel:`Participants`, as the metric *will not* exclude opportunities that have already been set as :guilabel:`Participants` before — Odoo just adds new ones.
+   This means there will be real-time updates to the number of :guilabel:`Records`, but such updates do *not* change the number of :guilabel:`Participants`, as the metric *will not* exclude opportunities that have already been set as :guilabel:`Participants` before — Thrive Bureau ERP just adds new ones.

    That's why the number of :guilabel:`Records` can be different from the number of